constantin9845/File-lock-desktop/README.md

 ## File-lock UI

-- white space in file paths: potential errors with directories on WIN -> test
-- fix: Insecure Content-Security-Policy
+### Fix

+- Root dir is created for each file when list of files passed.
+- new target dir created with R flag

+### Tasks

 - create executable

-- Test all possible settings
 - Loading bar encryption
+- build script

 - responsive UI